Signal Intelligence Regiment (KONA): Evaluation in the NAAS

 Roessler emphasized that in the case of KONA 1, "the interpretation of unknown traffic was...for a long term intelligence point of view, the chief evaluation problem".

-Comprehensive research work was necessary to systematize the evidence available, and the basic instruments of this systemic knowledge system was card indexes.
+Comprehensive research work was necessary to systematize the evidence available, and the basic instruments of this systemic knowledge system were card indexes.
 A fundamental principle, established after much difference of opinion, was that the smallest detail serving to characterize or identify the Allies W/T traffic should be carded: the resultant card index served the most varied purposes.
-The mass of material intercepted compelled this step; firstly as an Aide-mémoire, secondly a most careful record of all characteristics became increasingly urgent as, with increasing Russian W/T security, the sources available for interpretation became continually less numerous.
+The mass of material intercepted compelled this step; firstly as an Aide-mémoire, secondly a most careful record of all characteristics became increasingly urgent as, with increasing Soviet W/T security, the sources available for interpretation became continually less numerous.
 Towards the end of the war, therefore, the card indexes were considerably extended, despite economies in personnel and material.